Cooling-Requirements-for-Data-Center

 • To convert watts to tons, multiply by 0.000283.

-The power consumed from IT equipment’s AC power mains is almost all converted into heat, while the power sent through data lines is negligible.
-Because of this, the thermal output of a piece of equipment in watts is equal to the unit’s power consumption.
-Sometimes, data sheets also provide heat output in BTU per hour, but you only need to use one of these numbers in your calculations.
-It’s typically easiest to use watts.
+Almost all the power your AC power mains consume turns into heat.
+The power moving through your data lines is comparatively insignificant, which means a piece of equipment’s thermal output in watts equals the unit’s power consumption.
+Sometimes, data sheets also provide heat output in BTU per hour, but you only need to use one of these numbers in your calculations, and watts are often easier.

-There is one exception to this rule — voice over internet protocol (VoIP) routers.
-As much as one-third of the power these routers consume may be sent to remote terminals, causing their heat output to be lower than the power they consume.
-The difference between the heat output and power of VoIP routers is typically not enough to make a significant difference in your calculation, but you can include it if you want a more precise outcome.
+One exception to this rule is voice-over-internet protocol (VoIP) routers.
+As much as one-third of the power these routers consume may be sent to remote terminals, causing their output to be lower than the power they consume.
+The difference between the heat output and power of VoIP routers is typically not enough to make a significant difference in your calculation.
+Still, you can include it if you want a more precise outcome.

 Determining the Heat Output of a Complete System

-To calculate the total heat output of a system, such as a data center, you simply need to add up the heat output of all of the components in the system.
-In a data center, these components include the IT equipment and other devices such as uninterruptible power supply (UPS) systems, power distribution systems and air conditioning units.
+To calculate your data center’s total heat output, add the heat outputs of all the system’s components, including the IT equipment, uninterruptible power supply (UPS) systems, power distribution systems and air conditioning units.
 It also includes lighting and people.
-There are some simple rules you can use to determine the heat output of these components.
+You can use some simple rules to ascertain the heat output of these components.

-The fans and compressors in air conditioning units create a substantial amount of heat, but that heat is released into the outdoors rather than into the data center.
+The fans and compressors in air conditioning units create a substantial amount of heat, which is released into the outdoors rather than the data center.
 Because of this, air conditioners don’t add to the thermal load of the data center.
 The heat they produce does, however, impact their efficiency.
 You should account for this loss in efficiency when sizing your air conditioner.

 The other pieces of data you’ll need to calculate the cooling load are the floor area of the center in square feet and the rated electrical system power.